liquid-collective/liquid-collective-protocol/natspec/OracleV1.md

 Report cl chain data

-*Only callable by an oracle member*
+*Only callable by an oracle memberThe epoch id is expected to be &gt;= to the expected epoch id stored in the contractThe epoch id is expected to be the first epoch of its frame*

 #### Parameters